 Kimberly attended school at Southern Polytechnic State University where she majored in civil engineering and land surveying and minored in construction management.
-She is the mother of an independent, intelligent and kind young women who happens to be blind and a clever, hilarious and loving son with ASD.
+She is the mother of an independent, intelligent. and kind young woman who happens to be blind and a clever, hilarious, and loving son with ASD.

 Kimberly is the Vice President of Florida Parents of Blind Children and former president of the Georgia Organization of Parents of Blind Children.
 Since 2012, she has acted as an IEP advocate for other families of blind children as well as occasionally advocated for blind students and parents.
 Kimberly assisted in the organization and program implementation of “Parent Connect”, a monthly workshop that trained parents and teachers on the implementation of the Expanded Core Curriculum at home and in the classroom while simultaneously exposing blind children to non-visual skills training through fun extracurricular activities.